vidhi-ambwani/NYC-Crime-Analysis/README.md

 * The dataset includes all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD) from 2006 to the end of 2019.
 * Dataset: [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i)
-* The dataset contains 7.82 million recorded crimes, with 35 columns each containing details of the crime.

 ## Files Executed

-* NYC_Complaint_Data_Historic.csv-
+* NYC_Complaint_Data_Historic.csv: The dataset contains 7.82 million recorded crimes, with 35 columns each containing details of the crime.
+* NY Crime_xyn.ipynb: Jupyter Notebook consisting of EDA and analysis performed on crime rates in NYC.
+* NYC Crime Analysis.twbx: Tableau Dashboards and stories identifying crime patterns and hotspots in NYC.